huynhtuvinh87/docs/docs/libraries/arduino.md

 The easiest way to get started is to download the latest version of the library from our [Github repo](https://github.com/helium/helium-arduino/archive/master.zip).
-The Arduino GUI can load libraries directly from the zipfile, but the Helium zipfile will not work because it contains dashes.
+The Arduino IDE can load libraries directly from the zipfile, but the Helium zipfile will not work because it contains dashes.
 So unzip the downloaded file to a convenient place on your disk, and rename the `helium-arduino-master directory` to simply `helium`.

 The library must be loaded into the Arduino development tool before you can use it.
-If you haven't done so already, download the Arduino GUI from [Arduino.cc](http://www.arduino.cc) and install it.
-Start the Arduino GUI, and import the Helium library from the main menu item labeled _Sketch/Import Library/Add Library_, and select the `helium` directory that you renamed earlier.
+If you haven't done so already, download the Arduino IDE from [Arduino.cc](http://www.arduino.cc) and install it.
+Start the Arduino IDE, and import the Helium library from the main menu item labeled _Sketch/Import Library/Add Library_, and select the `helium` directory that you renamed earlier.
 If there are no errors, then you should be